 Now the fact is, the closer you get to the top of the mountain (50 on the scale) from either side, the more of the “other side of the mountain” you are likely to understand.

-John is 12 points from the top, I am 11, and both of us can probably understand the other side of the mountain to an extent.
+John’s Usual score is 12 points, and my Need 11 points, away from the ‘top’ - so both of us can probably understand the other side of the mountain to an extent.
 But we wouldn’t cope with living there.

 If I was a 99/84, instead of a 99/61, then I would probably be totally in the dark about what it meant to “just need space with no people in it.”
-If John was a 17/9, likewise: he couldn’t begin to imagine what people see in meetings and parties.
+If John was a 9/17, instead of 38/17, likewise: he couldn’t begin to imagine what people see in meetings and parties.

 What about those who straddle the mountain?